Rick-Phoenix/sketch/docs/src/presets/typescript.md

 ## Package Presets

-This is what a fully formed package preset looks like.
-We are going to use the presets defined above in here.
+A package preset can be used to collect other presets, such as in this example:

 ```yaml
 {{#include ../../../examples/presets.yaml:package}}
 ```

 <details>
 <summary>Tsconfig output</summary>